mg-to/GettingCleaningData/CodeBook.md

 3) No filtering or modification is performed on the data set variables

 4) wholeDS data set has 10299 rows and 561 columns

+#### The creation of wholeDS data set is the action required by point 1

 ### 2) Extract only the measurements on the mean and standard deviation for each measurement
 It is required to select only the data related to mean and standard deviation of the sampled data.